-The breadth of curriculum, strongly supported by opportunities offered through optional studies and the freedom to participate in a range of extra curriculum activities - including presentations by visiting professors and art practitioners - allowing students to develop both a strong and appropriate integration between theory and practise in their work and to develop interdisciplinary practises.
+The breadth of curriculum, strongly supported by opportunities offered through optional studies and the freedom to participate in a range of extra curriculum activities - including presentations by visiting professors and art and design practitioners - allowing students to develop both a strong and appropriate integration between theory and practise in their work and to develop interdisciplinary practises.

 It seems that since the last report in 2012 the MA programme has developed themes, forms and methods that reflect international practise in postgraduate education.
-Nevertheless further enhancement of these initiatives and the creative development of programme content utilising new initiatives will greatly enhance the value of the MA programme.
 For example the Study content was shaped with the learning outcomes in mind, and has now resulted with adequate sufficiency for the building of the intended competencies.
 The curriculum now promotes students' self-study and the life-long learning through teaching and learning that tends to accommodate inter-disciplinary, inter-field and inter-area collaboration through joint higher education projects, cycles of lectures.
-Additional subjects in the areas of Service Design, Design Management and Design Theory and Research were introduced ensuring that the learning outcomes of the programme are fully met.
+The revised MA study programme also offers students a series of seminars that brings together students across all VAA courses taught by the Graduate and Postgraduate Faculty -Theoretical Seminars and Critical Meetings, lectures and interactions facilitated by professors, curators, artists and moderators from Lithuania and abroad.